There are times in human history when quantum leaps occur in our

 Dr E Thomas, 1990

-Mature, specialized cells can be reprogrammed to become
+Mature, specialized cells can be reprogrammed to becomeimmature cells capable of developing into all tissues of the body

 Shinya Yamanaka, 2012